 CompCert is a formally verified optimizing C compiler.
 Its intended use is compiling safety-critical and mission-critical software written in C and meeting high levels of assurance.
 It accepts most of the ISO C 99 language, with some exceptions and a few extensions.
 It produces machine code for ARM, PowerPC, x86, and RISC-V architectures.

-Unlike any other production compiler, CompCert is formally verified, using machine-assisted mathematical proofs, to be exempt from miscompilation issues.
-In other words, the code it produces is proved to behave exactly as specified by the semantics of the source C program.
+CompCert is the only production compiler that is formally verified, using machine-assisted mathematical proofs, to be exempt from miscompilation issues.
+The code it produces is proved to behave exactly as specified by the semantics of the source C program.

 This level of confidence in the correctness of the compilation process is unprecedented and contributes to meeting the highest levels of software assurance.